Domaines Paul Jaboulet Aîné - Crozes Hermitage Domaine de Thalabert 2021

 Wine rated (2023 guide) 93/100

-Lots of black and green pepper on the nose, along with notes of blackberry.
-Impressive concentration and supple, full-bodied tannins give it considerable power on the long, velvety, earthy finish.
-Excellent aging potential, which is rare in this vintage.
+The nose is full of black and green pepper, along with notes of blackberry.
+Impressive concentration and supple, well-integrated tannins give it considerable power on the long, velvety, earthy finish.
+Excellent aging potential, which is rare for this vintage.
 Made from organically grown grapes.
-Enjoy now or hold.
+Enjoy now or lay it down.

 Jeb Dunnuck